eclipse-archived/triquetrum/_posts/2016-05-11-FilteredTree_Palette_in_Triquetrum.md

 ---
 layout: post
-title: A Graphiti palette with a FilteredTree in Triquetrum's workflow editor
+title: A Graphiti palette with a FilteredTree in Triquetrum
 ---